wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-handle-handset-input-dtmf-from-a-phone-call-in-asp-net-core.md

 ![ngrok](/content/blog/how-to-handle-handset-input-dtmf-from-a-phone-call-in-asp-net-core/ngroksettings.png "ngrok")

 > NOTE: This tutorial uses [Kestral](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-3.1) for local debugging.
-If you'd like to use IIS Express instead, please see our [explainer](https://developer.nexmo.com/tools/ngrok#configure-iis-express-for-the-correct-port) on using ngrok with IIS Express.
+If you'd like to use IIS Express instead, please see our [explainer](https://developer.vonage.com/tools/ngrok#configure-iis-express-for-the-correct-port) on using ngrok with IIS Express.

 The critical thing to take note of here is the forwarding URL—in my case, that URL is `http://34332d9dca30.ngrok.io`.
-When you receive a call on your Vonage Number, Vonage will send your application what's called a WebHook, which is just an HTTP GET request, asking for something called a Nexmo Call Control Object (NCCO).
+When you receive a call on your Vonage Number, Vonage will send your application what's called a WebHook, which is just an HTTP GET request, asking for something called a Call Control Object (NCCO).
 Our application will be listening on `/webhooks/answer` so the whole URL I will need will be `http://34332d9dca30.ngrok.io/webhooks/answer`.

 ## Setup CLI

-If you've not set up the nexmo CLI yet, do so by running the command `nexmo setup API_KEY API_SECRET` where the API Key and Secret are the API key and secret found on your [account's settings page](https://dashboard.nexmo.com/settings)
+If you've not set up the Vonage CLI yet, do so by running the command `vonage config:set <api_key> <api_secret>` where the API Key and Secret are the API key and secret found on your [account's settings page](https://dashboard.nexmo.com/settings)

 ## Buy a Number and Create Application